 The same can be said for $CVX (Chevron), which shows insiders have been unloading shares for the past month.

 Finally, we can see selling in $MRO (Marathon Oil).
-Insiders at this company are unloading huge lots at or near all time highs.
+Insiders at this company are unloading huge lots at or near all-time highs.

 What does the current insider selling in the energy sector suggest?
 Could it be an early signal, much like the one that we saw from tech leaders late last year and early this year?

-Where Are The Buyers Now?
+Where Are the Buyers Now?

 It’s said that insiders sell for many reasons but only buy for one; because they think the stock is going to go up.
-So, let’s look a few a names that are bucking the trend and seeing heavy insider buying.
+So, let’s look at a few names that are bucking the trend and seeing heavy insider buying.

 Finally, we have little known name $NSIT (Insight Enterprises, Inc.), which saw some of the biggest insider flows all week.
 If this name wasn’t on your radar before, maybe it should be now!

 As you can see, knowing what the insiders are doing at any given time can give you quite an edge in the markets.
-If you’d like to add this tool to your charts, simply click on the ‘Sidebar’ button, select ‘Add New Widget’ and then choose the ‘Insider Trading’ option.
+If you’d like to add this tool to your TrendSpider charts, simply click on the ‘Sidebar’ button, select ‘Add New Widget’, and then choose the ‘Insider Trading’ option.
 Happy Trading!